 And since then, we have gone from strength to strength and VITO is now entering its second year.

-single one of the movies has attracted a capacity crowd and the programme has
+Our screenings have attracted a capacity crowd and the programme has

 been deliberately eclectic, mixing classics with rarities, period pieces with